HISTORY OF KINGSNYMPTON

 In 2010 the Brent family sold the estate to the Lichfield Trust.
 In 2016 Hugh and Kate Kenyon sold Kingsnympton Park House to the Lichfield Trust so at long last the estate is back in single ownership.

 Todays Kings Nympton has two churches, the beautiful St. James’s and the more modern Methodist Church.
-We also have a primary school,pre-school, an excellent parish hall and a well equipped playing field.
+We also have a primary school, a pre-school, an excellent parish hall and a well equipped playing field.

 Apart from agriculture, other important commercial interests include self catering accommodation, horse riding, shooting, fishing, trout farming, gourmet food production, blacksmithing, scrum machine manufacture and many other smaller enterprises.